 Fast food, restaurant meals, and other foods prepared away from home tend to have larger portions and be less nutritious than the foods we cook for ourselves.

-Besides eating a healthy diet, nothing is more important to keeping weight in check and staying healthy than regular activity.
+Besides eating a healthy diet, nothing is more important to keep weight in check and staying healthy than regular activity.
 How much activity is recommended depends on whether you’re a child or an adult and what your goals are: good health or weight control.
 There are a lot of ways to get moving.
 Choose activities you enjoy.
 In addition to staying active, it’s important for all age groups to minimize “sit time” (sedentary time), especially time spent watching television.

 For good health: 2.5 hours a week of moderate activity (brisk walking, slow bike riding) or 1.25 hours a week of vigorous activity (running, fast bike riding).